 When searching for a DFW cosmetic dentist who offers white teeth fillings, please be sure that the dentist you choose is experienced in the application of tooth-colored fillings, because white composite filings require a very careful and precise technique to get a good result.
 For example, when using white composite material to fill a cavity, it is critical that the area be completely dry in order for the composite to fill, adhere, set up and harden properly.
 If your dentist is not aware of this requirement, you may be disappointed in the result.

-DFW Dentist Dr. Debra Seznik has many years of experience working with white teeth fillings.
-She has been using white fillings for 25 years on teeth that are visible in the front of the mouth, for patients who request white fillings on back teeth, for patients with concerns about mercury in amalgam fillings and for tooth patching and bonding.
+The team at My DFW Dentist have many years of experience working with white teeth fillings for teeth that are visible in the front of the mouth, for patients who request white fillings on back teeth, and for patients with concerns about mercury in amalgam fillings and for tooth patching and bonding.

 Costs and Coverage For White Fillings

 In Texas, it is a state law that patients be offered the choice of a white composite filling or a silver amalgam filling.
-Although the American Dental Association (ADA) and Dr. Seznik do not believe that silver amalgam fillings pose a health risk to patients, the law requires patients to have a choice.
+Although the American Dental Association (ADA) and the team at My DFW Dentist do not believe that silver amalgam fillings pose a health risk to patients, the law requires patients to have a choice.

 White teeth fillings can be a little more costly than silver amalgam fillings.
 Some insurance companies will only pay for tooth-colored fillings for teeth in the front of the mouth, as they consider white fillings for back teeth to be cosmetic.
 Sometimes insurance companies will pay only the cost of a silver filling but allow the patient to apply the amount to the cost of a white filling, in which case the patient may choose to pay the difference out of pocket.
 Our DFW dental office team will work with you and your insurance company to maximize coverage to the best of our ability.

-Whether you prefer white teeth fillings for aesthetic, cosmetic or health reasons, we are happy to honor your preference, and you can rest assured that Dr. Seznik’s experience with white fillings will give you an excellent and lasting result.
+Whether you prefer white teeth fillings for aesthetic, cosmetic or health reasons, we are happy to honor your preference, and you can rest assured that the My DFW Dentist experience with white fillings will give you an excellent and lasting result.